lilab-bcb/pegasus/scrtools/docs/usage.rst

 	cluster
 		Perform first-pass analysis using the count matrix generated from 'aggregate_matrix'.
 This subcommand could perform low quality cell filtration, batch correction, variable gene selection, dimension reduction, diffusion map calculation, graph-based clustering, tSNE visualization.
 The final results will be written into h5ad-formatted file, which Seurat could load.

-    subcluster
-    	Perform sub-cluster analyses based on one or several clusters obtained by 'cluster'.

     de_analysis
     	Detect markers for each cluster by performing differential expression analysis per cluster (within cluster vs. outside cluster).
 DE tests include Welch's t-test, Fisher's exact test, Mann-Whitney U test.
 It can also calculate AUROC values for each gene.